Rae699/Blog/start-here.md

 Hi👋

 I'm Remy.

-I'm on an intense 2-year journey to transform from a real estate lawyer into a Google-level software engineer, studying 50+ hours per week.
+I'm on an intense 2-year journey to transform from a real estate lawyer turned portfolio manager in a family-office into a FAANG-level software engineer, studying 50+ hours per week.
 This blog documents my entire journey—the wins, the struggles, and everything I learn along the way.

+Why?

+I have been vibe-coding with ai my entire trading strategies and i have now reached the point where i need CS skills to optimize it more.

 ---

 ## 🎯 The Goal

-**Transform into a world-class software engineer capable of building complex, scalable systems.**
+**Transform into a world-class software engineer capable of building complex, scalable and reliable systems.**

 My north star?
-Getting into Google or a FAANG.
-Not just passing the interview, but being able to genuinely contribute at that level.
+Getting into a FAANG.

+Not just passing the interview, but **being able to genuinely contribute at that level.**

 ---